heyayush/heyayush-v2/content/posts/2021-07-13_futures_and_options_trading.md

 And option selling requires huge margin.
 So you need to have a good capital for making 50k or 1L profit a month.

 Now for 1L a month, that's around 20 trading days so every day you need to make 5k so as to reach 1L in a month and that's apart from brokerage and tax expenses.

+# Real Estate outlook

+- Over the last 5 years, salary has increased more as compared to the cost of property.
+Hence now the buyer has the ability to shell out some more money for buying property and hence we may see increase in property prices in coming years.
+- Home loans are at minimum rate.
+NPA in home loan is lowest in the world and hence is the safest lending option and hence high competition among banks for home loans.
+Inflation is 5% so if home loan is 6.5% then basically you are just paying 1.5% interest and if you are taking income tax benefit of that then virtually it is 0% interest.
+It seems as if borrowing for free without paying any interest.
+- Building material cost is increasing thus property prices is expected to increase.
+- Culture of work from home and increasing sentiment towards personal space demanding separate rooms from every individual is promoting larger homes.
+- Registration revenue figures from various state govt showing increase in month on month basis, showing that more property transactions are taking places.
+Also cut in stamp duty by govt makes it lucrative to buy property.

+Statements and Records

+on 1st Jan

+log in and get statement of last year. and put it on the drive.